Erhard’s Wall Lizard: Profile and Information

 Description and Size

 The major coloring and pattern of the males are usually grey or brown, sometimes green.
-For the females, their skins are usually striped.
+Females’ skins are usually striped.

 Two dark and spotty lines border the two white stripes on their backs.
-There is also a dark line in the middle of the lizard’s back.
+A dark line is also in the middle of the lizard’s back.

 For the ones in the Aegean islands, those body areas are typically green, blue, or grey.
 While they don’t have spotted bellies, there are generally blue spots on their hind legs.

-The Erhard’s wall lizards from the eastern region of the Aegean islands have a considerable difference from those on the central Cyclades.
+The Erhard’s wall lizards from the eastern region of the Aegean islands are considerably different from those on the central Cyclades.

 They have reduced greyish or brownish skin coloration.
 They are also short-limbed and have pointy snouts.
-They established populations on numerous tiny islets that haven’t been habited before.
+They established populations on numerous tiny islets that hadn’t been habited before.

-They are set apart from the central Cyclades by waters reaching depths of several hundred meters.
+They are set apart from the central Cyclades by waters reaching several hundred meters.
 They are more terrestrial than their counterparts on the Cyclades.

-They cannot be confused with other lizard species for the simple reason that they are the only Lacertids in their territory.
+They cannot be confused with other lizard species because they are the only Lacertids in their territory.

 Habitat

-The Podarcis erhardii’s primary habitat usually includes locations such as dry or rocky places.
+The Podarcis erhardii’s primary habitat usually includes dry or rocky locations.
 It also includes low and dense bushes.
 They also live in open areas such as plant-covered dunes.

 Diet